 Have you ever met a Chief Culture Instigator, a Minister of Fun, or resident Vibe Monitor?
 Maybe the Head of the Culture Committee, or the VP of Happiness?
 If any of these titles sound familiar, you’ve probably also worked at companies that don’t quite have the resources for an official culture or HR leader to join the staff but understand the benefits of having one.

-With 86 percent of millennial employees not afraid to job hop, building up a positive culture is crucial for keeping your developing top talent satisfied and thriving.
+With 86 percent of modern employees not afraid to job hop, building up a positive culture is crucial for keeping your developing top talent satisfied and thriving.
 But sometimes you just don’t have the time or energy available to take on such a big task.
 Help is on the way.

 I sat down with a few self-made culture leaders at growing companies across the US to share some of their best practices and ideas for easily promoting a healthy culture, regardless of your shape or size.